TommyC81/TPF2-LineManager/README.md

 transport network.
 The mod in fact completely eliminates the bus/tram/aircraft/ship passenger line micro-management and will let you focus on the more fun overall design of the transport network.

-This mod can be added/removed to existing games as desired - it only measures load factor and demand and adds/removes vehicles on applicable lines accordingly.
-Only live data is used.

-To disable automatic vehicle management of a specific line, add "**(M)**" to the name of the line.

 Source code is located here: https://github.com/TommyC81/TPF2-LineManager.
 Created by https://github.com/TommyC81 with contribution from https://github.com/RusteyBucket.
 Inspired by and uses some functionality from https://github.com/IncredibleHannes/TPF2-Timetables.

+## Information and options

+This mod can be added/removed to existing games as desired - it only measures load factor and demand and adds/removes vehicles on applicable lines accordingly.
+Only live data is used.

+To disable automatic vehicle management of a specific line, add "**(M)**" to the name of the line (anywhere in the line name).

+To use alternative rules for a line to scale the line rate strictly according to demand (this is more aggressive scaling, effectively ignoring load factor), add "**(R)**" to the name of the line (anywhere in the line name).
+Note that this is somewhat experimental and the rules may change, please provide feedback.

 ## Quick start